 Have More NOBULL Shoe Questions?

-As NOBULL continues to expand and dive into different product categories, it’s been really cool seeing how their products have held up to others on the market.
+As NOBULL continues to expand and dive into different product categories, it’s been cool seeing how their products have held up to others on the market.
 If you have any additional NOBULL shoe questions or how certain models perform, feel free to drop a comment below.

 Also, if you have any NOBULL Trainer-specific questions that you’d like answered, you can also shoot me a message on Instagram and I’ll help where I can (@jake_boly).